Shaka Guide's East Oahu Shoreline Drive Itinerary

 If you’re looking to hike one more time before your drive home for the day, head to the Judd Trail.

 This one-mile path runs parallel to Old Pali Road, a small stretch of the original roadway that connected Honolulu to Oahu’s west side.

 You’ll walk through lush jungle passing streams and a small waterfall along the way.

 Once you reach the end of the trail you’ll come across a swimming hole — feel free to jump in!

 This hike is family-friendly, but you’ll have to cross a stream to get to the waterfall and it can get muddy and slippery if it’s been raining.

 Return to Waikiki

-- Where to Eat on Shaka Guide’s East Oahu Shoreline Drive
+Ready to take the tour?
+Check out Shaka Guide's East Oahu Shoreline Drive Tour!